 What you need to offer as a host

-Before applying to host a graduate for 2018, you’ll need to ensure that your organisation can offer:
+Before applying to host a graduate, you’ll need to ensure that your organisation can offer:

 - a one-year placement of working within social care and access to strategic operations